A methodology for building AI agents

 | CharCode encoding | Names encoded via String.fromCharCode() | Low (obscurity ≠ security) |

-It's a pragmatic strategy: it doesn't stop determined attackers (a MITM proxy suffices to bypass fake tools), but it raises the cost of distillation above the profitability threshold for most actors.
+The strategy is pragmatic.
+It won't block a determined attacker, since a MITM proxy is enough to bypass fake tools, but it raises the cost of distillation above the profitability threshold for most actors who might be tempted by the exercise.

 Sources